JGefroh/core-frontier/README.md

 # The basics

+## Audio
+Audio is merely an event that passes a message to play a specific sound starting at a specific time.

 ## Camera and viewport
 There are a variety of camera and viewport behaviors demonstrated including:
 * User-controlled viewport, including zooming and panning